api-platform/docs/core/file-upload.md

 to this resource endpoint, and then link the newly created resource to another resource (in our case: `Book`).

-This example will use a custom controller to receive the file.
-The second example will use a custom `multipart/form-data` decoder to deserialize the resource instead.

 ### Configuring the Resource Receiving the Uploaded File

 The `MediaObject` resource is implemented like this: